JorjaFox/website/_posts-old-blog/2014-06-27-jorja-paws-v-tonight-show.md

     - advocacy
 ---

-Don't expect to see Jorja on Jimmy Fallon's <em>The Tonight Show</em> any time soon.
+Don't expect to see Jorja on Jimmy Fallon's _The Tonight Show_ any time soon.

-Jorja, along with Bob Barker, Kim Basinger, Kristin Bauer van Straten, Ross McCall and Lily Tomlin, have joined the Performing Animal Welfare Society (PAWS) in petitioning <em>The Tonight Show</em> to stop using wild and exotic animal acts on the show.
+Jorja, along with Bob Barker, Kim Basinger, Kristin Bauer van Straten, Ross McCall and Lily Tomlin, have joined the Performing Animal Welfare Society (PAWS) in petitioning _The Tonight Show_ to stop using wild and exotic animal acts on the show.

 The letter is embedded below.